Introduction

 Rust as a decorative element has gained a prominent place in contemporary architecture.
 Designers appreciate its ability to add depth and visual complexity to surfaces, along with a sense of natural evolution and transformation over time.

-For more information on our rust effect paints and other innovative solutions, contact the Cromas Research & Development laboratory.
+For more information on our Rust Paint Effect and other innovative solutions, contact the Cromas office.